 Current job descriptions for department chairs are available on the College website.
-On or before April 15 of each year, all full-time faculty from the respective departments are eligible to vote for a candidate for recommendation to the Dean of Faculty and President, who then make the appointment.
+On or before April 15 of each year, all full-time faculty from the respective departments are eligible to vote for a candidate for recommendation to the Chief Academic Officer and President, who then make the appointment.

-Department chairs are subject to annual review by the Dean of Faculty and President, and serve two (2)-year terms, and no more than two (2) terms consecutively.
-They teach a reduced load of classes while serving the College, as determined by the Dean of Faculty.
+Department chairs are subject to annual review by the Chief Academic Officer and President, and serve two (2)-year terms, and no more than two (2) terms consecutively.
+They teach a reduced load of classes while serving the College, as determined by the Chief Academic Officer.

 B. The Faculty Assembly